-There is some concern that glucosamine may increase exacerbations in some patients with asthma.
+There is some concern that glucosamine may increase exacerbations in some people with asthma.

-If you are currently being treated with any of the following medications, you should not use glucosamine or make any adjustments to your medications without first talking to your health care provider.
+If you are being treated with any of the following medications, you should not use glucosamine or make any adjustments to your medications without first talking to your doctor.

-Warfarin (Coumadin) -- Glucosamine may increase the blood thinning effect of coumadin and may increase the risk of bruising or bleeding, which can be serious.
+Warfarin (Coumadin): Glucosamine may increase the blood-thinning effect of Warfarin (coumadin) and may increase the risk of bruising or bleeding, which can be serious.
 Speak with your physician.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) -- If you take NSAIDs to relieve the pain of OA, taking glucosamine may reduce the dose of NSAIDs you need to take.
-Since NSAIDs can cause stomach bleeding, reducing the dosage can be helpful.
-Talk to your doctor, however, before starting to take glucosamine, since it can take several months before you experience any improvements.
+Nonsteroidal anti-inflammatory drugs (NSAIDs): If you take NSAIDs to relieve the pain of OA, taking glucosamine may reduce the dose of NSAIDs you need to take.
+Since NSAIDs can cause stomach bleeding, reducing the dose can be helpful.
+Talk to your doctor before taking glucosamine, since it can take several months before you experience any improvements.

 Chard J. Glucosamine for osteoarthritis: magic, hype, or confusion?
 It's probably safe--but there's no good evidence that it works [editorial].
 BMJ.
 2001;322:1439-1440.